Rome

 Yes, yes, yes.
 Corinth was where the Corinthians lived.

-Apart from being a place St. Paul visited and wrote an "epistle" to, Corinth is known for the Corinth Canal.
+For those unfamiliar with ancient Greek tales, Corinth is mostly known for the Corinth Canal.
 Ancient Romans conceived the canal during the Empire.
 They planned to cut it through the Isthmus of Corinth, which separates the Peloponnese from mainland Greece.

 The ancients only partially built their canal.
 The Emperor Nero used 6,000 prisoners of various Roman wars as laborers.
 But they only made progress one-tenth of the way across the isthmus.
 Today, no remnants of the original canal remain.

 Between then and the 19th century there had been several plans to finish the job or rebuild a canal from scratch.
 For a variety of reasons, these attempts never got further than the idea stage.
-Finally it was built between 1882 C.E. to 1891 C.E..
+Finally it was built between 1882 C.E. to 1891 C.E.

 Departure day was the day after Corinth.
 We disembarked from the Viking Star at 4:00 AM Central European Time for the bus ride to Athens International Airport.
 Our plane took off for Zurich at 6:35 AM.
 We took off from Zurich at 12:25PM Central European Time.
 From Zurich to LAX was a 10-hour flight.
 That's 10 hours in real time.
 LAX to Sacramento allowed a brief nap.
 We arrived home at bedtime.